sergiogarciagarcia/Projects/README.md

 https://www.kaggle.com/sergiogarciagarcia/aceasmartwaterriverflow
 https://www.kaggle.com/sergiogarciagarcia/aceasmartwater-auser-aquifer-cos-rnn

 I worked alone in developping some prediction models based on RNN to generate a model that can generate a solid prediction.
-After data cleansing and feature identification, different simple Deep Learning models with regular NN (MLP) were defined, but only after applying RNN due to the nature of the water behavior / persistence a solid model could be devlopped.
+After data cleansing and feature identification, different simple Deep Learning models with regular NN (MLP) were defined, but only after applying RNN due to the nature of the water behavior / persistence an acceptable model could be found.